sttoracle/ORACASB/README.md

 ### **Exercise**:

 #### **STEP 1**: Sign on to Oracle CASB Cloud Service
-Log into your free Oracle Cloud Trial account and select the "Oracle CASB Cloud Service from the list of availble services.
+Log into your free Oracle Cloud Trial account and select the "*Oracle CASB Cloud Service*" from the list of available services.

 > If you are following these instructions as a participant of the Oracle Cloud Security workshop you should have received an extra handout that will contain CASB login credentials to a **shared** workshop CASB tenant that will be used in the course of the workshop.
 Navigate to the Oracle CASB Service home URL at  https://trial.palerra.net/sessions and **use the credentials of the shared tenant you received to perform this exercise.**